Mastering Dog Training: Understanding the 4 Phases of Learning

 Fluency - This is the 2nd phase and is where your dog becomes fluent or good at the behavior you are teaching it.
 Repetition and speed are the keywords here.

 Maintenance - This is the 4th phase of training, and it is ongoing.
-The dog can definitely perform the skill in many different situations and locations.
+The dog can perform the skill in many different situations and locations.
 In addition, different handlers can get the dog to perform as well.
 Enjoyment is the keyword here.

 Another key to effectively developing your gun dog is keeping a checklist of skills and/or drills and having a visual of where your dog is at any given time.
-Here is an example to give you an Idea.
+Here is an example to give you an idea.

 In the above table, each Phase is represented as follows:

-* = Acquisition
+• * = Acquisition

-** = Fluency
+• ** = Fluency

-*** = Generalization
+• *** = Generalization

-**** = Maintenance
+• **** = Maintenance

-It is vital that you realize that your pup or dog can be fluent but not generalized from one skill to the next.
+You must realize that your pup or dog can be fluent but not generalized from one skill to the next.
 Take teaching your dog to sit for example.
 If your puppy is fluent at Sit, your puppy will sit in your backyard almost every time.
 However, your puppy will not likely sit if you move it inside.

 As you can see, you can be in acquisition with one skill while you are in generalization with another skill.